simonse-projects/author-site/_posts/2020-08-27-uncooperative-characters.md

 “Death is always a good character,” suggested Death.

-The author turned around to find a black-robed figure sitting in the la-z-boy recliner.
+The author turned around to find a black-robed figure sitting in the La-z-boy recliner.
 A black-handled scythe was leaning against the grandfather clock.
 The grim reaper held a can of hard cider in one bony hand and some peanuts in the other.
 Every few seconds, he would toss a peanut into the dark void of his cowl where it disappeared, never to return.
 The remaining peanuts trembled with fear.

 “I already wrote a short story about Death,” said the author.
 “You were on a beach, remember?
 And stop eating my peanuts.”